EmiliaSicari/Final_assignment/README.md

     ├── ObservationData_zqpldgb.csv         # a csv file containing the time series of data on bottom 90% average income in Singapore from 1995 until 2014
     ├── ObservationData_rblkfmd.csv         # a csv file containing the time series of data on top 10% average income in Singapore from 1995 until 2014
-    ├── packages.bib                        # a text file with all the citations of the R packages used ├── population.trends.xls               # an excel file downloaded from the internet containing open data on Singapore's residents and non residents.
-It was then transformed in csv format and imported into R
+    ├── packages.bib                        # a text file with all the citations of the R packages used ├── population.trends.xls               # an excel with data on Singapore's residents and non residents then imported into R in csv format
     ├── Preliminary_analyses                # a R script including all the preliminary analyses done with data (gathering, cleaning, merging, etc.)
     ├── world.cities.R                      # a R script containing graphs comparing public transportation in Singapore with other world cities
 ├── Final Presentation                      # a repository containing the final presentation updated to the final version of the analysis and its related materials